2020 IRS Limits Affecting Qualified Plans and IRA’s

 - There were no changes to the catch-up contributions for IRA’s, it remains at $1,000.

-- Keep in mind that catch-up contribution limits for employees 50 and over who participate in 401(k), 403(b), most 457 plans and the federal governments Thrift Savings Plan remains unchanged at $6000.
+- Keep in mind that catch-up contribution limits for employees 50 and over who participate in 401(k), 403(b), most 457 plans and the federal governments Thrift Savings Plan has also changed to $6500

 - Catch-up contribution limits for employees 50 and over who participate in a SIMPLE 401(k) or SIMPLE IRA remains unchanged at $3,000.